tenzir/tenzir/web/docs/tql2/operators/from.md

 # from

-Loads from an URI, inferring the source, compression and format.
+Obtains events from an URI, inferring the source, compression and format.

 ```tql
 from uri:str, [loader_args… { … }]